Please note that the printed version of this page will include opening times and other useful information for each property/event.

 Directions: Follow brown signs to Moulsham Mill centre.
 Site is located near Army & Navy roundabout by Tesco Homestore.

-Ancient Grade I listed parish church hosting the parish Flower Festival on a harvest theme.
-There will be lunch on Saturday and afternoon tea on Saturday and Sunday.
+Ancient Grade I listed parish church hosting the parish Flower Festival on the theme of Creation.
+Flower Festival lunches at the White Hart, Little Waltham on Saturday, afternoon teas at the church on Saturday and Sunday.
+Stalls to browse.
 Stalls and family activities around the church.

 Pleshey, Chelmsford, Essex, CM3 1HF